 In 1995 work began on computerisation of the English counties with the North, East and West ridings of Yorkshire.
 The project was run in association with the Borthwick Institute of Historical Research, University of York.
 The methodology established for Wales was followed closely and a prototype developed for England.

-A project to computerise the Hertfordshire section of the MDR started in March 2008, in association with Hertfordshire Archives and Local Studies.
-We are currently investigating funding and strategies for computerising the rest of England.
+A project to computerise the Hertfordshire section of the MDR in association with Hertfordshire Archives and Local Studies has been completed.

 As of August 2016 there is 38 completed counties, another seven are in progress and seven are awaiting computerisation.
 Please see Manorial Doccuments Register Counties Map for latest progress.